rafaeljcd/data_engineering_bootcamp/2_1_1_Data_Lake.md

 The data is generally structured, the users are business analysts the data size is generally small and the use case consists of batch processing or bi reporting.

-Typically contain quantitative metrics, the attributes describing them, and data derived from transactional systems.
+Typically, contain quantitative metrics, the attributes describing them, and data derived from transactional systems.
 Web server logs, social network activity, sensor data, images, and text are all examples of non-traditional data sources which are ignored.